FCI-Tanta/Open-Source-Software/README.md

 | `prompt` | a function that asks the user to enter a value | `message`: a message to show to the user as a hint    |
 | `alert`  | a function that sends a message to the user    | `message`: a message to show to the user as an output |

+### Control Flow

-- Control Flow: the order in which the computer executes statements in a script; using a condition which is usually an boolean expression.
+Control Flow is the order in which the computer executes statements in a script; using a condition which is usually an boolean expression.

 - Conditional Statements: the first type of control flow statements which specify if a specific block of code will be executed or not.